Emotional self-regulation: Reappraisal

 Reappraisal, an example of cognitive change, is a late selection strategy, which involves a change of the meaning of an event that alters its emotional impact.
 It encompasses different substrategies, such as positive reappraisal (creating and focusing on a positive aspect of the stimulus), decentering (reinterpreting an event by broadening one's perspective to see "the bigger picture"), or fictional reappraisal (adopting or emphasizing the belief that event is not real, that it is for instance "just a movie" or "just my imagination").
 Reappraisal has been shown to effectively reduce physiological, subjective, and neural emotional responding.
 As opposed to distraction, individuals show a relative preference to engage in reappraisal when facing stimuli of low negative emotional intensity because these stimuli are relatively easy to appraise and process.

 Reappraisal is generally considered to be an adaptive emotion regulation strategy.
 Compared to suppression (including both thought suppression and expressive suppression), which is positively correlated with many psychological disorders, reappraisal can be associated with better interpersonal outcomes, and can be positively related to well-being.
 However, some researchers argue that context is important when evaluating the adaptiveness of a strategy, suggesting that in some contexts reappraisal may be maladaptive.
-Furthermore, some research has shown reappraisal does not influence affect or physiological responses to recurrent stress.
+Furthermore, some research has shown reappraisal does not influence or affect physiological responses to recurrent stress.